cloudmesh-community/fa18-523-66/project-report/report.md

 ### Design

 The data is obtained and compiled with python scripts.
 R code is then used to mine this data.
 The goal of this project is to figure out whether a stock is underperforming or outperforming.
-This being a classification problem, logistic regression and support vector machine algorithms are used.
+This being a classification problem, the support vector machine algorithm was used.

+#### Data Visualization

 +@fig:DJIPerformance shows the trend changes on the DOW index over the past three decades.